teknogeek/get_schemas/README.md

 If you want to provide an `.apk` file instead of the `AndroidManifest.xml` and `strings.xml`, then you need to have [apktool](https://ibotpeaches.github.io/Apktool/) installed and accessible on the `$PATH`.

-If you want to use the `launch-poc` operation mode, you need to have [adb](https://developer.android.com/studio/command-line/adb) installed and accessible on the `$PATH`.
+If you want to use the `adb-test` or `launch-poc` operation modes, you need to have [adb](https://developer.android.com/studio/command-line/adb) installed and accessible on the `$PATH`.

 ### Usage